tspayne87/t-box/modules/server/docs/application.md

 The upload director that should be used instead of tmp

 ## Methods
-### constructor(dependency, dir, logger, controllerSuffix, injectorSuffix)
+### constructor(dir, serviceHandler, logger, controllerSuffix, injectorSuffix)
 Constructor that will build out the server.
-- [dependency](dependency.md) :: A repository of objects that should be used when creating controllers and injectors.
 - dir(optional) :: The directory the server should be running in.
+- serviceHandler(optional) :: The service handler that should add in injectable services to the dependency object.
 - logger(optional) :: The logger the server should use to print event information to.
 - controllerSuffix(optional) :: The suffix of the file that should be appended to find controllers on register.
 Default: 'controller'
 - injectorSuffix(optional) :: The suffix of the file that should be appended to find injectors on register.
 Default: 'injector'